xebialabs-community/devops-keycloak-examples/README.md

     $ ngrok http 8080

 And copy to URL to the homepage URL field.
 Stop the process when done with the demo.
 Note: you will need to configure GitHub when you start ngrok again because it will give you a different URL.iuiofrd

 **Authorization callback URL** is published by Keycloak.
-Simply copy it from Identity Providers > GitHub page > Redirect URI
+Simply copy it from Identity Providers > GitHub page > Redirect URI.

 On the next page, copy the Client ID into Keycloak.
 Then create a new secret and also copy it into Keycloak.

 That's it!
 Save the page in Keycloak and reload the login page.
 There is a 'Login with GitHub' button and it Just Works.
 How cool is that!

 You can also use identity providers to connect to Office 365 for example.
 You will  need to speak to your sysadmin to get hold of the Client ID and Client Secret, but the idea is the same.

 ## Token authorization

-We will now leverage the pwoer of Keycloak to enable token access to the API.
+We will now leverage the power of Keycloak to enable token access to the API.
 We don't have to touch Release for this!

 We need to add an **Audience** mapper to make this work.